 I picked Leopold’s Tavern for our work ‘West Wing’ event.
 Horatio is a vegetarian and he voiced his displeasure about the lack of vegetarian options at my last work gathering.
 He pointed out that Leopold’s Tavern has cauliflower wings.
 I promised him that the next West Wing event would take place at a vegan friendly wing joint.
 For this post, let’s listen to “My Best Friend’s Girl” by The Cars.

 For my second drink, I ordered Tokyo Drift ($7).
 Sour Cherry from Banded Peak is also offered on tap.
-I liked that Leopold’s serves up Calgary craft beer.
+I liked that Leopold’s serves up craft beers from Calgary.

 I ordered Yolo Nachos (small $17 + $4 guacamole).
 The tortilla chips came flaming hot, covered in a soft cheesy blanket of mixed peppers, pico de gallo, fresh jalapenos & kalamata olives with sides of salsa and sour cream.
 The guacamole was the real stuff, with big chunks of avocado.
 I don’t like getting liquefied guacamole, as I can’t tell if it’s fresh or from a powdered mix.